auliakd/AI-Enhanced-Research-Tools/README.md

-# AI-Enhanced-Research-Tools
+🚀 AI-Enhanced Systematic Literature Review (SLR) Automation Project Overview
-Automating the Systematic Literature Review (SLR) pipeline using Python and AI agents, inspired by Atkinson (2023) and Sami et al. (2025).
+This repository focuses on enhancing the efficiency and rigor of Systematic Literature Review (SLR) through Python-based automation.
+Inspired by the methodological frameworks of Atkinson & Flint (2023) and the multi-agent AI concepts of Sami et al. (2025), this tool aims to bridge the gap between traditional research and modern AI capabilities.

-This repository is dedicated to developing Python-based solutions for automating and optimizing the **Systematic Literature Review (SLR)** process.

-## 📌 Project Overview
-The goal of this project is to bridge the gap between traditional research methodologies and modern computational power.
-By leveraging Artificial Intelligence and Python, we aim to make literature reviews more efficient, transparent, and reproducible.

-## 📚 Theoretical Foundation
-The development of these tools is guided by the latest academic insights in research automation:
-* **Methodological Rigor:** Adopting the "Cheap, Quick, and Rigorous" framework proposed by **Atkinson & Flint (2023)** to ensure speed does not compromise quality.
-* **Multi-Agent Systems:** Conceptually inspired by the automated SLR pipeline research by **Sami et al. (2025)**, focusing on end-to-end research automation.

-## 🛠️ Key Features (Work-in-Progress)
+Key Features
-- **Automated Metadata Extraction:** Scripts to clean and process data from Scopus/WoS.
-- **NLP-Based Screening:** Using Natural Language Processing to filter articles based on inclusion/exclusion criteria.
-- **Topic Modeling:** Visualizing research gaps and emerging trends in specific academic fields.

-## 👨‍💻 Tech Stack
-- **Language:** Python 3.x
-- **Libraries:** Pandas, NumPy, Matplotlib (ongoing learning via freeCodeCamp)

----
-*This repository is part of my continuous learning journey to integrate AI into academic research.*
+Automated Metadata Cleaning: Efficiently handles missing values and inconsistent data from Scopus and Web of Science (WoS) exports.

+Keyword-Based Screening: Implements logic-based filtering to separate relevant papers from noise.

+Summary Statistics: Generates instant inclusion/exclusion metrics (Inclusion Rate %).

+Data Visualization: Automatically produces charts to visualize the screening process for research reports.

+AI Agent Simulation: A conceptual architecture for multi-agent verification to ensure high-quality paper selection.

+Theoretical Foundation
+This project is built upon two core pillars:

+Efficiency in SLR: Adopting automation to reduce human error and time consumption in large-scale dataset screening.

+AI Integration: Exploring how Multi-Agent Systems can assist human researchers in verifying complex academic contexts.

+📊 Execution Result
+Below is the proof of concept (PoC) showing the script successfully processing dummy research data:

+Roadmap & Future Work
+[ ] Basic Metadata Cleaning & Filtering
+[ ] Automated Summary Statistics
+[ ] Data Visualization (Charts)
+[ ] Integration with Large Language Models (LLMs) via API [ ] Automated Synthesis Generation

+Contact & Collaboration
+I am actively developing this tool as part of my preparation for advanced research (Master/PhD).
+Feel free to reach out for collaboration or academic discussions!